 Unaccompanied minor flying tips

-Here are some tips to take into consideration for an an unaccompanied minor.
+Here are some tips to take into consideration to help an unaccompanied minor have a great flight.

 Try to keep carry-on baggage at a minimum so that nothing gets lost.
-It is a good idea to attach ID and contact information on the outside or even the inside of the bag.
+It is a good idea to attach ID and contact information on the outside or even the inside of their baggage.

 It is also a good idea to give your child some form of entertainment.
 Popular items include tablets, books, and other toys to keep them occupied.